tkmsaaaam/browser-operator/rakuten-sec/README.md

   npm run start
 ```

-- then to be outputed to console.
+- then to be output to console.

 ## Enviroments